RMythic/EEG-Data-Processing/README.md

 ## Running the Project

-*Note: When first making your GitHub repository description of your project's work, think about whether the description best captures how deep your thinking process is to the employer*
+*Note: When first making your GitHub repository description of your project's work, think about whether the description best captures how deep your thinking process is to the person reading it*